Which Countries Produce the Most Gem Diamonds?

-Gemstones: Donald W. Olson, U.S. Geological Survey, 2013 Minerals Yearbook, March 2016.
+Gemstones: Donald W. Olson, U.S. Geological Survey, 2016 Minerals Yearbook, January 2020.

 For many years we published this page when it was very legitimate to use the terms "diamond production" and "diamond mining" as equivalent - at least for gem-quality diamonds.